PDLT-University-of-York/test-split-site/docs/ultra/ally-tool.md

     - processed directly: content added in a Content block (the text editor): text, images, files, YouTube videos etc.
     - processed separately: content uploaded in an Image or File block has its own Ally icons.
 They must be checked or downloaded in alternative formats separately.
-    - not processed: other embedded content, eg. Xerte or Padlet objects
+    - not processed: other embedded content, eg. Xerte objects

     Ally icons relating to content directly added to the Document are shown in the heading bar.
 The accessibility score icon is only shown in *Edit mode* (this may take a few seconds to appear).